counteractive/o365beat/README.md

 O365beat is an open source log shipper used to fetch Office 365 audit logs from the [Office 365 Management Activity API](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference) and forward them with all the flexibility and capability provided by the [beats platform](https://github.com/elastic/beats) (specifically, [libbeat](https://github.com/elastic/beats/tree/master/libbeat)).

-**The latest release is [v1.3.0](https://github.com/counteractive/o365beat/releases/tag/v1.3.0)**.
-It includes additional updated documentation, retains the ECS field mapping processor in the [default config file](./o365beat.yml), and fixes an issue with the auto-subscription logic.
+**The latest release is [v1.3.1](https://github.com/counteractive/o365beat/releases/tag/v1.3.1)**.
+It includes additional updated documentation, improved error messages, retains the ECS field mapping processor in the [default config file](./o365beat.yml), and fixes an issue with the auto-subscription logic.

 There is still a lot on the [to-do list](#tasks) and probably more than a few bugs!
 Please open an issue or submit a pull request if you notice any problems in testing or production.